 Beginning ~25 kya, a cultural and symbolic explosion is evident in the archaeological record of Western Europe, possibly in response to the increasingly cold temperatures, such as if they spent more time inside caves or were performing rituals aimed at increasing their survival.
-The Cro-Magnon/Aurignacian people sites where early AMH art has been found.
+The Cro-Magnon/Aurignacian people are known for their cave art and sculptures (see Figure).
+The Figure illustrates the incredible number of sites where early AMH art has been found.
 There are 150 sites in southwest France alone.